WHP (AM): WHP

 The station's license was transferred by the FRC to Pennsylvania Broadcasting Company effective March 22, 1929, accompanied by a change in call sign to WHP.
 On December 1, 1930, the FRC granted another transfer of the license to WHP, Incorporated.
 On January 26, 1933, WHP was granted full time operation, no longer having to share its frequency.
-The FRC granted WHP full-time operation (6 a.m. to 1 a.m.) on April 27, 1934.
+The FRC granted WHP full-time operation (6 am to 1 am) on April 27, 1934.

 WHP moved from 1430 kHz to 1460 kHz on March 29, 1941.
 On that day, 795 US radio stations changed frequency as the result of the North American Regional Broadcasting Agreement (NARBA), signed in Havana with representatives from Canada, US, Mexico, Cuba, Haiti, and the Dominican Republic.

 For most of its history, WHP was a network affiliate of CBS Radio.
-It carried CBS's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
-In an advertisement in the 1952 Broadcasting Yearbook, WHP is described as "The Key Station of the Keystone State."
+It carried CBS's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
+In an advertisement in the 1952 Broadcasting Yearbook, WHP is described as "The Key Station of the Keystone State".
 The ad says WHP is "welcomed into tens of thousands of homes in Pennsylvania's rich South-Central belt.
 It is the CBS station serving Harrisburg, Lancaster, York and Lebanon."

 FM and TV stations

 In 1946, an FM station was added, WHP-FM.
 It originally broadcast on 43.5 MHz, moving to 97.3 MHz several months later.
-In its early years, WHP-FM mostly simulcast the AM station, later switching to beautiful music in the 1960s and is today classic rock WRVV "97.3 The River."
+In its early years, WHP-FM mostly simulcast the AM station, later switching to beautiful music in the 1960s and is today classic rock WRVV "97.3 The River".

-In 1953, a television station was added, WHP-TV, originally on Channel 55 and now on Channel 21.
+In 1953, a television station was added, WHP-TV, originally on Channel 55 and later on Channel 21.
 Because WHP had long been a CBS Radio affiliate, WHP-TV carried CBS television programs, along with some shows from the DuMont Television Network.

-The Federal Communications Commission granted WHP a construction permit on January 6, 1950, to move the station from 1460 kHz to 580 kHz, followed by a new license for operation on the new frequency effective May 1, 1952.
-The frequency lower on the AM dial gave WHP a larger coverage area and stronger signal.
+The Federal Communications Commission granted WHP a construction permit on January 6, 1950, to move the station from 1460 kHz to 580 kHz, followed by a license for operation on the new frequency effective May 1, 1952.
+The frequency lower on the AM dial gave WHP a stronger signal.
+The move was coupled with an increase in nighttime power to 5,000 watts, allowing it to cover most of South Central Pennsylvania day and night.Broadcasting Yearbook 1950 page 257.
+Retrieved October 23, 2023.

 As network programming moved from radio to television in the 1950s and 1960s, WHP switched to a full service, middle of the road (MOR) format of popular adult music, news, talk and sports.
 In the 1980s, as music listening moved from AM to FM radio, WHP added more talk programming and by the 1990s, it had transitioned to a talk radio station.